igorplebanczyk/dungeon-crawler/README.md

-# src.Dungeon Crawler
+# Dungeon Crawler

-Simple dungeon crawler game in Java using the Swing library.
+Simple dungeon crawler game in Java.

+---
+Mechanics:
+* Use WASD or arrows to move
+* Click with LMB to auto-move
+* Press ESC to pause
+* Move through dungeon rooms using doors
+* Advance to next level by finding Ciri

 ---
 Authors: